istd50043-2023-spring/lecture_notes/l5_storage.md

 The Buffer Pool maintains the following information,

 1. Page to frame mapping
 2. Whether a page is *pinned*.
 A page is pinned means it is being accessed currently.
-When a data operation (query/insert/update/delete) is performed it will pin all the required paged.
-When the operation is completed, the pages are unpined.
-Note that in a full system, we see concurrent access to pages, thus, in most of the situation, the Buffer Pool maintains a pin counter per slot.
+When a data operation (query/insert/update/delete) is performed it will pin all the required pages.
+When the operation is completed, the pages are unpinned.
+Note that in a full scale system, we might see concurrent accesses to pages, thus, in most of the situation, the Buffer Pool maintains a pin counter per slot.
 3. Whether a page is dirty.
 4. Extra information to support the eviction policy.